This article was originally published on TechCrunch.

 This is evident in the humanitarian crisis we have seen in Afghanistan.
 Just one example: Tragically, the Taliban have seized U.S. military devices that contain biometric data on Afghan citizens who supported coalition forces — data that would make it easy for the Taliban to identify and track down those individuals and their families.
 This is a worst-case scenario of sensitive, private data falling into the wrong hands, and we did not do enough to protect it.

 This is not to say we aren’t making progress: The White House and U.S. Department of Defense have turned a spotlight on cybersecurity and Zero Trust data protection this year, with an executive order to spur action toward fortifying federal data systems.
+[In 2023, agencies like ODNI have touted data centricity as a crucial method for safeguarding the nation's most sensitive data.]
 And the good news is that we have the technology we need to safeguard this sensitive data while still making it shareable.
 We can put contingency plans in place that enable us to revoke data that falls into the wrong hands.
 We just aren’t moving fast enough — and the slower we solve this problem of secure data management, the more innocent lives will be lost along the way.

 Looking ahead to the next 20 years, we have an opportunity to rebuild trust and transform the way we manage data privacy.
 First and foremost, we have to put some guardrails in place.
 We need a privacy framework that gives individuals autonomy over their own data by default.

 This, of course, means that public- and private-sector organizations have to do the technical, behind-the-scenes work to make this data ownership and control possible, tying identity to data, and granting ownership back to the individual.
 This is not a quick or simple fix, but it’s absolutely achievable — and necessary — to protect our people, whether U.S. citizens, residents, or allies around the world.